wso2/platform-scenarios/bps-bpmn-complex-workflow/README.md

-# BPS BPMN Complex workflow setup
+# BPS BPMN complex workflow setup
 This docker setup demonstrate most of the commonly used features in BPS BPMN language.
 The demo setup covers follwoing aspects.
 * BPMN workflow ochestrations using different gateways.
 * Calling an external REST service (MSF4J Service) from BPMN.